Sijoma/openeo-sentinel-referencedata/README.md

 ## Geojsons

-To improve access and I added geojsons, this way one can inspect the data more quickly.
+To improve access I added geojsons.
+This way one can inspect the data more quickly.

 ## Download